 The case stemmed from the 2010 killing of a border patrol agent in Arizona.

-The defendants were extradited from Mexico.
-They moved to dismiss the indictment, arguing that the extradition was unlawful because Mexico did not have equivalent offenses.
-They later moved for a declaratory judgment on the same ground.
+judgment on the same ground.
 The district court denied the motions and the Ninth Circuit affirmed.

 The Court also rejected the defendants' challenges to their convictions for attempted Hobbs Act robbery.
 [The charge resulted from the defendants' admission that they were in the area to rob drug smugglers].
 The Court found the differences between the jury instructions and the statutory elements did not constitute a constructive amendment.
 Nor were the jury instructions plainly erroneous: "The omission of the phrases 'against his will' and 'fear of injury' did not make the instruction 'misleading or inadequate to guide the jury’s deliberation.'"